liborzahradka/countdown-gif/README.md

 # Gif countdown generator

 The very simple app I have created allows you to generate a countdown timer animated gif depending on the URL parameters you provide.
-[View demo](https://date-gif.herokuapp.com/).
-Now no longer maintained.

 ## URL Parameters (*required)